lausberger/morp/README.md

 # MORP: Multiplayer Online Role Playing (Game)
-Like an MMO without the M...
+Like an MMO without the M

 ## Table of Contents
 * [Quick Start](#quick-start)